High pressure Raman study of the quantum magnet (C$_4$H$_{12}$N$_2$)Cu$_2$Cl$_6$: Discussion

 \section{Discussion}

 As argued above, the magnetic scattering continuum can be ascribed to scattering from two-magnon processes that span between twice the energy gap and twice the maximum of magnon dispersion.
 Within this interpretation, the observed evolution of the spectrum below $P_c$ implies a progressive softening of the gap without much change in the magnon bandwidth, in agreement with the neutron results.
-The only other comparable high pressure Raman study of a quantum paramagnet that we are aware of is that on KCuCl$_3$.\cite{Kuroe2012} Unfortunately, the much broader resolution, stronger elastic line and lower signal to noise ration of the spectra reported in that work make a direct comparison to our data difficult.
+The only other comparable high pressure Raman study of a quantum paramagnet that we are aware of is that on KCuCl$_3$.\cite{Kuroe2012} The much broader resolution, stronger elastic line and lower signal-to-noise ratio of the spectra reported in that work make a direct comparison to our data difficult.